 Here are some ways I have learned about and applied to my life that have allowed me to continue to work toward more or better things in my life without working against myself, burning out or hating myself for making mistakes.

 Here are some practical ways I have personally found to be beneficial in setting realistic goals that don’t totally freak me out or push me into quitting.

-Instead of big, far off goals that feel almost impossible, start with small, tangible goals that you can work toward today.
-Goals that you can’t fail at (unless you absolutely do nothing).
+Instead of big, far off goals that feel almost impossible, start with small, tangible goals that you can work toward on the daily.
+If you are already at the bottom of the barrel and feeling like a failure, might I suggest setting goals that you can’t fail at (I mean, unless you absolutely do nothing).

 Setting small, goals that steer your toward better things can be a great way to take the pressure off big goals.

 Usually, when we dream of having or achieving something it’s because there is an emotion behind it that we crave.
-What emotion is it that you are seeking and what are some simple things you could do today to help you feel that emotion?
+Take the time to ask yourself what emotion you are seeking and what are some simple things you could do today to help you feel that emotion?

-One type of goal setting that is commonly overlooked is the type of goals that allow us to serve others.
+One type of goal setting that is commonly overlooked is the type of goals that allow us to serve others and leave a lasting impact.
 In fact, one common things that most people miss in their lives is the understanding that showing up to serve the world as a whole fulfills our lives in a far bigger way than we could ever imagine.